jwjohnson314/neural-style/README.md

 ## Implementation Differences

 * In the paper by Gatys *et. al.*, they note the use of a vgg network with normalized weights.
 Here, we use non-normalized weights.
+The normalized weights are available in caffe format and a script to download them is included.
 * The Chollet implementation uses max-pooling layers.
 Here, max-pooling layers are converted by default to average-pooling layers as in the original implementation.

 ## Basic Usage